dnmore/typing-speed-test/README.md

 # Typing Speed Test

-***
+## Overview
-GUI application using Tkinter.
-One-minute typing test and at the end, you'll get your typing speed in WPM.
+A GUI application that tests the user's typing speed.
+The test lasts one minute, and at the end, the application calculates and displays the typing speed in WPM (Words Per Minute).

+## Tech Stack
+* `Python` – Programming language
+* `Tkinter`– GUI library for Python

 ### Screenshot
 ![Full preview of the page](/app_preview.PNG)

 ## License
-MIT
+This project is licensed under the MIT License.